 Where can I obtain naloxone in Maine?

-Naloxone can be obtained in the state of Maine through several locations and programs depending on if you are an individual, an organization, or a member of a public safety or emergency medical response agency.
+Naloxone can be obtained in the state of Maine through many locations and programs, including pharmacies, depending on if you are an individual, an organization, or a member of a public safety or emergency medical response agency.

 How do I know when an overdose is occuring and how do I administer naloxone?